 We are committed to effective complaint handling and value feedback through complaints when they arise.
 Our complaints and feedback structure ensures the prompt resolution of customers' complaints, and we ensure that complaints are dealt with in an equitable, objective, and unbiased manner.
-We also endeavor to align our procedures with regulatory requirements and international best practices in a bid to ensure that the complaint-handling process is fair and reasonable.
+We also endeavor to align our procedures with regulatory requirements and international best practices

-The Complaints statistics for all entities and returns have been disclosed in their respective Financial Statements.
+The Complaints statistics for all entities have been disclosed in their respective Financial Statements.